idanode/idanode-hub/README.md

-# Hub for TrustNote network
+# Hub for IdaNode network

 This is a node for TrustNote network that serves as [relay](../../../idanote-relay), plus facilitates exchange of end-to-end encrypted messages among devices connected to TrustNote network.
 The hub does not hold any private keys and cannot send payments itself.